-Responsibility Mining MarSite Manag 0 Potential issues or impacts - and chemical handling and storage can cause lead to groundwater contamination and soil Management/ Mitigation measures Safe delivery and handling Training employees and toolbox talks Good housekeeping across the site Fuel and chemicals are handled with care.
+Responsibility Mining MarSite Manag nager er Potential issues or impacts Hydrocarbon spillages that contamination and chemical handling and storage can cause lead to groundwater contamination and soil Management/ Mitigation measures Safe delivery and handling Training employees and toolbox talks Good housekeeping across the site Fuel and chemicals are handled with care.
 Spill kits to be at designated areas across the site or available for use during refuelling, fuel/chemical delivery, or use.
 Absorption material should be available and at hand.
-Where sawdust is used it should be cleaned up immediately and not left for long periods as this poses a fire hazard 5.
+Where an and the second it also also and the sawdust is used it should be cleaned up immediately and not left for long periods as this poses a fire hazard 5.
 Any major spill is reported once containment has been achieved.
 6. Plant and equipment to be well maintained and serviced regularly.
-7. In the field, the use of hydrocarbons under 200 litres can be used for mobile refuelling or Storage servicing 1.
-All tanks to be stored on a non-porous floor and Storage within a bunded area.
+7. In the field, the use of hydrocarbons under 200 litres can be used for mobile refuelling or servicing Storage 1.
+All tanks to be stored on a non-porous floor and within a bunded area.
 2. Bund to be capable of storing at least 110% of the volume of the largest tank 3.
 All containers to be suitable for use and not damaged 4.
 Tanks are locked at all time 5.
-Spill kits available at storage locations and Deficielling around the site at suitable locations Refuelling Drip tray to be used during refuelling of vehicles and on an impermeable flat surface where possible.
+Spill kits available at storage locations and around the site at suitable locations Refuelling 1.
+Drip tray to be used during refuelling of 0 vehicles and on an impermeable flat surface where possible.
 2. A funnel should be available and used to avoid spillage during decanting Rehabilitatio Contaminated soils should be removed and n deposited on lined storage areas for rehabilitation purposes.
 Rehabilitation can take place naturally by adding water, air and fertiliser.
 The process can be accelerated by using special additives that will breakdown the hydrocarbons.
 Once rehabilitated the soils can be used for revegetating WRD slopes.
-Monitoring - Daily obse ervations when fuels/chemicals are delivered and requirements handled. n during refueling. - servations monitor containment and storage.
-Establish a advance closed n internal land clearing permit system that restricts e level of hydrocarbons in contaminated soils after a year of reh - - ach year until the soils are ready for re-use in on projects.
+Monitoring - Daily obse rvations when fuels/chemicals are delivered and requirements handled. - Supervisior n during refueling. - Weekly obs servations monitor containment and storage. - Establish a n internal land clearing permit system that restricts advance cle earing. - Monitor the e level of hydrocarbons in contaminated soils after a year of reh abilitation. - Monitor ea ach year until the soils are ready for re-use in revegetatio on projects.